 To be eligible, the offender must have been charged with and have pleaded guilty to a summary offence or a minor indictable offence (or the most serious of those offences if there is more than one charge) that is being heard in the Magistrates Court in South Australia.
 There has to be some connection between their criminal behaviour and the mental impairment.
 Inclusion in the program is voluntary.
-If accepted into the program, the charges are adjourned for about 6 months for the offender to complete the program.
-The offender will return to court approximately every 2 months during the program for their progress to be monitored.
+If accepted into the program, the charges are adjourned for about six months for the offender to complete the program.
+The offender will return to court approximately every two months during the program for their progress to be monitored.

 It is hoped that the program will achieve the following outcomes for offenders who have a mental impairment;

 - Give access to early assessment and intervention that will address their mental health or disability needs to try to prevent future offences.

 - Help to identify and manage offenders with a mental impairment in the court system and streamline dealings with them.